jgrons/jgrons.github.io/teaching.md

 **PMB 98/198: Prepare to Achieve a College Education**
 *Instructor: 2009-2012*
-An outreach-based course to assist underrepresented high school students with their college applications via weekly outreaches and workshops as well as a one-on-one mentorship program pairing UC Berkeley undergrads with Bay Area high schoolers.
+An outreach-based course to assist underrepresented high school students with college applications via weekly outreaches and workshops as well as a one-on-one mentorship program pairing UC Berkeley undergrads with Bay Area high schoolers.